-That final question—what’s going to make them convert?—is the most important one.
+That final question—what will make them convert?—is the most important one.

-You want to know what I really care about when it comes to landing pages?
+Do you want to know what we really care about landing pages?

 You probably do too.
 According to the studies, “only about 22 percent of businesses are satisfied with their conversion rates.”

-Let me get to the point.
-Here are 10 landing page tactics I’ve had immense success with and that can help convert even casual visitors into customers.
+Let’s get to the point.
+Here are 10 landing page tactics we’ve had immense success with that can help convert even casual visitors into customers.

 1. Keep it minimal